Quantum Automating $\mathbf{TC}^0$-Frege Is LWE-Hard: Preliminaries

 The focus of this work is on a specific class of proof systems known as \emph{Frege systems}.
 A Frege system is a finite set of axiom schemas and inference rules that are sound and implicationally complete for the language of propositional tautologies built from the Boolean connectives negation ($\neg$), conjunction ($\land$), and disjunction ($\lor$).
 A Frege proof is a sequence of formulas where each formula is obtained by either substitution of an axiom schema or by application of an inference rule on previously derived formulas.
-As long as the set of inference rules is finite, sound and implicationally complete, the specific choice of rules does not effect the size of the proofs up to polynomial factors, as all Frege systems polynomially simulate each other \autocite[Theorem 4.4.13]{krajicekBOOK}.
+As long as the set of inference rules is finite, sound and implicationally complete, the specific choice of rules does not effect the size of the proofs up to polynomial factors, as all Frege systems polynomially simulate each other (see, e.g.\ \autocite[Theorem 4.4.13]{krajicekBOOK}).

 We can make gradations between Frege systems by restricting the complexity of their proof lines.
 For a circuit class $\mathcal{C}$, the system $\mathcal{C}$-Frege is any Frege system where lines are restricted to be $\mathcal{C}$-circuits (see \cite{jerabek2005} for a formal definition).
 In this setup, a standard Frege system amounts to $\NC^1$-Frege.
-We are mostly interested in the weaker systems $\AC^0$-Frege and $\TC^0$-Frege, where the proof lines are, respectively, circuits of constant-depth and unbounded fan-in, and threshold circuits of constant-depth and unbounded fan-in.
+We are mostly interested in the weaker systems $\AC^0$-Frege and $\TC^0$-Frege, where the proof lines are, respectively, circuits of constant depth and unbounded fan-in, and threshold circuits of constant depth and unbounded fan-in.
 A \emph{threshold circuit} is a Boolean circuit where gates can be the usual $\neg, \vee, \wedge$ as well as the threshold ones $\mathsf{Th}_k(x_1,\dots, x_n)$, where $\mathsf{Th}_k$ is true if at least $k$ of its inputs are true.
+For a concrete depth $d$, we denote the corresponding systems by $\AC^0_d$-Frege and $\TC^0_d$-Frege.

 It is often convenient to consider an alternative formalism of $\TC^0$-Frege in the style of Gentzen's sequent calculus.
 The \emph{Propositional Threshold Calculus} $\mathsf{PTK}$ \cite[Chapter X.4.1]{cookBOOK} is a version of the propositional sequent calculus where the cuts are restricted to threshold formulas of constant depth.
 We refer to \cite[Section 2]{BPR1997} for a complete rendering of the derivational rules of $\mathsf{PTK}$.